nelmio/NelmioSolariumBundle/UPGRADING.md

 # Upgrading

+## Upgrading from v4.x to v5.0
+The deprecated `timeout` and `adapter_class` options have been removed as they are not supported with Solarium 6.
+See [here](#upgrading-from-v40-to-v41) on how to remove usages of those options.

 ## Upgrading from v4.0 to v4.1
 If you were using the endpoint `timeout` options without customizing the used adapter like